 Early Notables of the Edes family (pre 1700)

-More information is included under the topic Early Edes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Edes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edes family to Ireland